 - Aboriginal academics remain significantly underrepresented in the academy, making up just 1.4% of all university professors and 3% of college instructors in 2016.

 - Racialized, Aboriginal and women post-secondary teachers are less likely to have full-time, full-year employment.

 - Full-time women university teachers on average earn 90 cents on the dollar earned by their male counterparts.

 - The gap is deepest for racialized women college instructors who earn only 63 cents on the dollar and racialized women professors who earn an average 68 cents for every dollar.

-- 46% of graduates have student loan debt.
+- Almost half (46%) of graduates have student loan debt.

-- Over 8 in 10 Canadians agree that those without financial means to afford PSE should not have this experience denied to them.
+- The majority of Canadians (8 in 10) agree that those without financial means to afford post-secondary education should not have this experience denied to them.

 Our solution: invest in post-secondary education for a stronger Canada

 CAUT is calling for strong federal leadership that will increase an investment in post-secondary education and research and boost Canada’s post-pandemic recovery.
 Specifically, CAUT is calling for an increase of $3 billion dollars to transfers to the provinces for public post-secondary education.
 Alongside the funding, we are asking the federal government to work with the provinces on a national strategy for post-secondary education that focuses on access and affordability for all.
 Priorities for funding should include closing the research funding gap, investments in Indigenous education and more funding for Canada Student Grants.